defiweb/go-eth/README.md

 		// Specify a default address for SendTransaction when the transaction
 		// does not have a 'From' field set. rpc.WithDefaultAddress(key.Address()),

-		// Specify a chain ID for SendTransaction when the transaction
-		// does not have a 'ChainID' field set. rpc.WithChainID(1),

 		// TX modifiers enable modifications to the transaction before signing
 		// and sending to the node.
 While not mandatory, without them, transaction
 		// parameters like gas limit, gas price, and nonce must be set manually.